 - The Bourne Ultimatum: Jason Bourne confronts Dr. Albert Hirsch, the director of the Treadstone program and the one responsible for turning Bourne into who he is, and learns the whole story of his past.
 When Hirsch asks if Bourne is going to kill him now, Bourne replies: "You don't deserve the star they give you on the wall at Langley."
 Hirsch is instead arrested for his role in the program.

 - A New Hope: Grand Moff Tarkin accidentally falls victim to this trope when he demonstrates the Death Star's ability to be a roving Kill Sat on Alderaan, hoping that other systems hoping to join the Rebel Alliance would think twice afterwards.
 The exact opposite happens; not only did the destruction of Alderaan hasten the defection of those who were already considering doing so, but a whole swath of otherwise neutral systems joined up en masse since they were either sickened by what the Empire did to an otherwise peaceful planet or felt that they had nothing to lose as the Empire showed that they would probably just destroy their planets too.

 - Undercover Brother.
 Mr. Feather and "The Man" are discussing General Boutwell (who is black) and his possible run for the Presidency of the U.S.

-- In Monty Python's Life of Brian, the People's Front of Judea could have rescued Brian from dying on the cross, but they decide to make him a martyr instead.
-He doesn't take it kindly.
+- Inverted in Monty Python's Life of Brian: the People's Front of Judea could have rescued Brian from dying on the cross, but they decide to make him a martyr instead.
+He doesn't take it well.

 - In Batman Returns, when Catwoman and Penguin have their team-up, Catwoman shoots down Penguin's initial suggestion of turning the Batmobile into "an H-Bomb on wheels" by pointing out that Batman would have even more power as a martyr, and that the best way to destroy him is to destroy his reputation.